Kartaverse/Reactor-Standalone/Install.md

 ![Dock](Images/macOS-Add-To-Dock.png)

+Reactor takes about 5 seconds to start up, connect to the GitLab Reactor Repo, and download the atom package descriptions.

 5. The Zip archive includes a Fonts folder that holds the "Inter" and "Roboto" Google Web Fonts.
 Install the files by double-clicking on the font files.

 ![Font Folder](Images/Font-Folder-macOS.png)